Appendix 1: Summary of Privacy Rights under the GDPR (Regulation (EU) 2016/679) and the Data Protection Act 2018

 Personal Information We Collect

-We collect information that identifies, relates to, describes, is capable of being associated with, or could reasonably be linked, directly or indirectly, with a particular consumer or household (“personal information”).
-We do not and will not sell your information.
+We collect or use information that identifies, relates to, describes, is capable of being associated with, or could reasonably be linked, directly or indirectly, with a particular consumer or household (“personal information”).
+Because the chart below includes information collected for various types of individuals, such as our customers, employees, and others, not all of the categories of collected personal information described may be applicable to you.
+We may collect or use the following categories of your personal information in the following ways:

-Identifiers – Real name, alias, postal address, unique personal identifier, online identifier, Internet Protocol address, email address, account name, social security number, driver’s license number, passport number, or other similar identifiers. |
+Contact details, such as real name, alias, postal address, telephone or mobile contact number, unique personal identifier, online identifier, Internet Protocol address, email address, social media handle, pictures and video likeness, voice recording, account name, social security number, driver’s license number, passport number, or similar identifier. |

 |

-Personal Information Categories Listed in the California Customer Records statue (Cal.
-Civ.
-Code 1798.80(e)) – Name, signature, social security number, physical characteristics or description, address, telephone number, passport number, driver's license or state identification card number, insurance policy number, education, employment, employment history, bank account number, credit card number, debit card number, or any other financial information, medical information, or health insurance information.
-Some personal information included in this category may overlap with other categories. |
+A name, signature, Social Security number, physical characteristics or description, address, telephone number, passport number, driver's license or state identification card number, insurance policy number, education, employment, employment history, bank account number, credit card number, debit card number, or any other financial information, medical information, or health insurance information. |

 |